Cordyline Glauca

 - Reduce fertilizing in Winter: During the fall and winter, when the plant’s growth slows down, reduce fertilizing or stop altogether to avoid overfeeding.

-- Repotting every 1-2 years: Cordyline glauca will likely need to be repotted every 1–2 years, especially if it becomes root-bound.
+- Repotting every 1-2 years: Cordyline Glauca will likely need to be repotted every 1–2 years, especially if it becomes root-bound.
 Check roots for any rot or diseases.

 - Watch for common pests: While Cordylines are relatively pest-resistant, they can occasionally attract mealybugs, spider mites, or scale insects.
 Inspect the plant regularly for signs of pests, particularly on the undersides of leaves.